openfoodfacts/off-product-environmental-impact/README.md

 | `quantiles_points`                   | `iterable`             | `(0.05, 0.25, 0.5, 0.75, 0.95)` | List of impacts quantiles cutting points to return in the result.                                                                                                                                                                         |                                                          |

 ### Result
-The result of `impact_estimation.estimate_impacts()` is a dictionary containing the calculated impacts as well as several additional data.
+The result of `impacts_estimationestimate_impacts()` is a dictionary containing the calculated impacts as well as several additional data.

 | Key                                           | Description                                                                                                                                  |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|